 Despite its old age, Smoke Loader continues to be an active threat even to this day.
 In particular, this malware was featured in RigEK and MalSpam campaigns.
-It should be noted, that after March 2014, Smoke Loader is sold only to Russian speaking attackers.
+It should be noted that after March 2014, Smoke Loader is sold only to Russian-speaking attackers.

 General description of Smoke Loader

 The two optional modules allow Smoke Loader to expand its feature set with information-stealing functions.
-This allows Dofoil to grab passwords from widely used mail clients, FTP clients and programs like TeamViewer.
+This allows Dofoil to grab passwords from widely used mail clients, FTP clients, and programs like TeamViewer.
 The malware can send the data to the C2 for the attacker.

-Smoke Loader virus has been evolving over the years.
-According to the research a cybersecurity professional, a late 2018 sample included an array of anti-debugging techniques far more complex than anything present in the early iterations of the malware.
+The Smoke Loader virus has been evolving over the years.
+According to the research of a cybersecurity professional, a late 2018 sample included an array of anti-debugging techniques far more complex than anything present in the early iterations of the malware.
 For instance, the 2018 Smoke Loader version learned to check if it is being launched in the virtual environment.
 It also learned to discover and immediately kill any analyzing tools running on the machine.
 Together, these features make the analysis of the Dofoil malware highly complicated.
 Dofoil also relies a lot on the process hollowing technique, targeting mostly Explorer.exe.

 What’s more, while a lot of malware in the wild need to iterate through a list of processes to find their injection target, thus allowing researchers to discover them, Smoke Loader manages to avoid this behavior and stay hidden by calling the Windows API GetShellWindow to access the shell’s desktop window, and evoke GetWindowThreadProcessId to obtain the process ID of Explorer.exe.